zevonth/rac-clicker/README.md

 Short for Robust Auto Click for CraftRise

+You can contact with me in discord: giveitashot_44

 # RAC Usage Example

 you can just download and install rustlang run the command;